-For the "combination of "climate hazards" and "exposures" that require attention, and resulting impacts" from column A, based on "sensitivity if the situation occurs and ability to respond to impacts (vulnerability assessment)" from column B, if it is deemed to be a significant climate risk for the project, select that item as the future climate risk for the target project.
-In cases where multiple future climate risks are assumed, it is advisable to consider adaptation measures for each of them rather than narrowing the focus to a single one.

-• In column C, summarize the selected climate risk.
+- For the "combination of "climate hazards" and "exposures" that require attention, and resulting impacts" from column A, based on "sensitivity if the situation occurs and ability to respond to impacts (vulnerability)" from column B, if it is deemed to be a significant climate risk for the project, select that item as the future climate risk for the target project. - In column C, summarize the selected climate risk.